 "Under the Stage 2 Disinfectants/Disinfection Byproducts Rule (D/DBPR), our public water system was required by USEPA to conduct an evaluation of our distribution system.
 This is known as an Initial Distribution System Evaluation (IDSE), and is intended to identify locations in our distribution system with elevated disinfection byproduct concentrations.
 The locations selected for the IDSE may be used for compliance monitoring under Stage 2 DBPR, beginning in 2012.
-Disinfection byproducts are the result of providing continuous disinfection of your drinking water and form when disinfectants combine with organic matter naturally occurring in the source water.
-Disinfection by products are grouped into two categories, Total Trihalomethanes (TTHM) and Haloaetic Acids (HAA5).
+Disinfection byproducts are the result of providing continuous disinfection by products are grouped into two categories, Total Trihalomethanes (TTHM) and Haloaetic Acids (HAA5).
 USEPA sets standards for controlling the levels of disinfectants and disinfectant byproducts in drinking water, including both TTHMs and HAA5s."